Grok (chatbot): Grokipedia

 In September 2025, Musk announced xAI was building a new AI-generated online encyclopedia, to be called Grokipedia.
-The project was suggested and named by David O. Sacks at the All-In podcast conference earlier that month.
+The project was suggested and named by David Sacks at the All-In podcast conference earlier that month.
 Musk described the project as an AI-powered alternative to Wikipedia with fewer biases and inaccuracies.
 Gizmodo compared the plan to the 2006 Conservapedia project.

-October 6, 2025, Musk announced that the early beta version of Grokipedia was scheduled for release later that month.
+On October 6, 2025, Musk announced that the early beta version of Grokipedia was scheduled for release later that month.
 Grokipedia launched on October 27 with over 800,000 articles, compared to Wikipedia's nearly 8 million articles.
 Some articles are nearly identical to their Wikipedia entries, but the format of Grokipedia citations is different.
 Wired found Grokipedia's articles to display a right-leaning political bias and some scientific and historical inaccuracies, such as a false claim that pornography contributed to the 1980s AIDS epidemic.

+In August 2026, Lawfare reported that Grokipedia did not appear to have accepted or rejected suggested edits after April 24, 2026, and that sampled articles had not changed for more than three months.